Corkage

 5 Chapel Row, Bath, BA1 1HN

-When the pair opened Corkage, they aimed to create a place of conviviality and conversation.
-Sharing is actively encouraged, so don’t be shy about ordering multiple plates from the creative line-up.
-Conveniently split into veggie, fish and meat dishes, the ever-evolving menu features the likes of salmon kilawin with crème fraîche, orange and radish, and charred tenderstem with yuzu dressing, cashew milk and brined grapes.
+When the pair opened Corkage in Bath, their aim was to create a place that would encourage conviviality and conversation.
+Sharing is actively encouraged, so don’t be shy about ordering multiple plates from the creative line-up and digging in with your nearest and dearest.

 About Corkage